-Park Scholars Programs
+Park Scholar Programs

 The provision of scholarships to highly qualified students at North Carolina State University and Ithaca College was a longstanding interest of Roy H. Park Sr., a tradition that the Foundation continues today.
-In the two decades since it began the Scholars Programs, the Foundation has provided grant support totaling over $125 million dollars.
+In the two decades since it began the Scholar Programs, the Foundation has provided grant support totaling over $125 million dollars.
 These scholarship grants underwrite four-year commitments that currently total about $6.5 million per year.

 North Carolina State University

-The NCSU Park Scholars program supports nearly 40 new scholarships each year, and its roster of current scholars and alumni is nearing 1,000.
+The NCSU Park Scholarships program supports nearly 40 new scholarships each year, and its roster of current scholars and alumni is nearing 1,000.
 Recipients are selected by NCSU through national recruitment and a rigorous review process that includes on-campus interviews of finalists.
 Those selected have demonstrated achievement and potential in four key areas: scholarship, leadership, service and character.
 The grants cover tuition and fees, room and board, books and supplies, a computer stipend and living expenses.
 The scholars represent a wide array of majors across the entire university, including business, engineering, the humanities, public administration and the sciences.